saularraffi/Tech-Interview-Notes/README.md

 ## > Code Notes

-- when performing a recursive algorithm to generate some BST, this is valid
+- When performing a recursive algorithm to generate some BST, this is valid
     ```python
     def generateTree(self, bst, array):
         # BASE CASE(S)